 The Educational Institute of Scotland (EIS) is the largest teaching union in Scotland.
 Founded in 1847 the EIS is also the oldest teaching union in the world.

-- Since the 1970s we have played a full part in the trade union movement in Scotland, across the UK and internationally.
-Follow the links here for more information about the institute’s trade union and its international activities.
+- Since the 1970s we have played a full part in the trade union movement in Scotland, across the UK and internationally, through affiliation to and active participation in the following trade union organisations:

 Currently there are representatives on various groups considering developments in relation to Curriculum for Excellence.

 We have developed policies covering the full range of educational and professional issues which impact on teachers in nursery, primary secondary and special schools.
 We also respond to consultative documents on educational matters from the Scottish Government and other national bodies.
 In these discussions, all senior EIS representatives are informed by developed EIS policy on educational matters.
 A full list of policy documents is available online here.

 We campaign for quality continuing professional development for all teachers and, in partnership with a number of university providers have responsibility for delivering a growing number of CPD opportunities.
 We play an important role in the campaign to protect the distinctive nature of Scottish education and the quality of provision.

 We negotiate on all matters of pay and conditions of service on behalf of school teachers with local authority and government representatives within the Scottish Negotiating Committee for Teachers (SNCT).
 We are the largest union represented, and have the overall majority on the teachers’ side.